 We live in a time where being yourself is exceptionally challenging for most people.
 Our social media-obsessed society teaches us to wear masks and falsely represent our true selves to impress people we do not know and are not being their authentic selves to gain likes and followers.
-This creates a genuine issue because our society is changing into a culture where people have to keep up personas in fear of being exposed as a fake when their authentic selves are not being given a chance to grow.
-The issue with this is that people are not learning to value what really makes them special.
+This creates a genuine issue because our society is changing into a culture where people have to keep up personas in fear of being exposed as a fake when their authentic selves are not given a chance to grow.
+The issue with this is that people are not learning to value what makes them unique.

-When We Become More We Do not Need More.
+When We Become More, We Do Not Need More.

-I hope that we see more of this as time goes on because I am getting tired of people I do not know trying to impress me with things I simply do not care about.
+I hope that we see more of this as time goes on.
+I crave deeply a different algorithm fueled by positivity, knowledge, kindness, and laughter.
 Can you show me something real?
-Can you inspire me to want to be more.
-If not, thats okay, but please stop pump faking people with
+Can you inspire me to want to be more?
+If not, that’s okay, but please stop pump-faking people with

 disingenuous videos of fake insincerity, disingenuous acts of kindness, and mindless content.
 Just be yourself and grow into who you truly want to be.